What perks and benefits should you be offering to your remote employees?

 77. Museum membership

 Go out of your way to help your workers rediscover the magic of history and art.
-Get them access to a museum’s membership.
+Get access to a museum’s membership.

 78. Thank you video

 Thank you video is a great way to say thanks to your employees on their work anniversaries.
 Come up with a list of 5-10 funny questions to ask your employee’s teammates and make them record the responses on video.

 Create a virtual wall of fame in your company’s channel.
 Each month, add an employee’s photo (or employee of the month) to your Wall of Fame to ensure that they are recognized for their great work and contribution.

 80. Uber credits

 If your employees travel to work or otherwise, offer them uber credits.
 Help them cut down on their travel expenses.

 I hope you like these employee benefits ideas for remote workers.
 Start working on your benefits plan right away!

 In the above guide, you will find some benefits that employers can provide to their employees.

 Employers should reimburse internet expenses for their remote workers.
 At Springwroks, the company has a budget for each employee for their work-from-home setup and internet connection.